aviralg/aviralg.github.io/content/_index.md

 I am also an intern at [Oracle Labs, USA](https://labs.oracle.com/pls/apex/f?p=LABS:location:0::::P23%5FLOCATION%5FID:26).
 Previously, I was involved in a research project at [National Center for Biological Sciences](https://www.ncbs.res.in/).
 Before that, I worked at Yahoo! as a Software Developer.

-My e-mail id is `goel dot aviral at gmail dot com`.
+My e-mail id is `aviral at aviral dot io`.